sourcejs/Source/docs/base/readme.md

 yo sourcejs --branch 0.5.3-no-jsdom
 ```

-Please note that Clarify feature is not available in `no-jsdom` version and you will need to have latest `generator-sourcejs` version - run `npm update -g generator-sourcejs`.
+Please note that Clarify feature is not available in `no-jsdom` version.
+If you had generator installed before, run `npm update -g generator-sourcejs` (v.0.4.2+ required).

 And instaling same build from NPM: